The security of your website should be one of the top items on your list.

 iThemes security – formerly Better WordPress Security.

-And loads more are available from the WordPress repo.
+And loads more are available on our picks for top 8 WordPress firewall plugins.

 The security of your website should have your attention; limiting WordPress login attempts is one easy to get started.